-This is a flavor combination most often seen in pie recipes, but you can have these fruit filled muffins for breakfast!
+Featuring sweet apples and sharp cheddar, this is a flavor combination most often seen in pie recipes, but you can have these fruit filled muffins for breakfast!
+Why not cook up a batch to keep on hand as an exciting way to start the day?
 This recipe was created by Deirdre Holmes, who writes the blog Plan It Healthier.

 Makes 12 muffins

 - 2 cups all-purpose flour

 - 1 teaspoon ground cinnamon

 - 1 tablespoon baking powder

 - 4 ounces sharp cheddar cheese, grated, divided